ros2/design/articles/qos_configurability.md

         [](const QoSProfile qos) -> bool {
             return qos.is_keep_all() || qos.history_depth() > 10u;  // constrains involving more than one QoS in callbacks
         },
-        "my_id",  // id to disambiguate entities in same topic });
+        "my_id"  // id to disambiguate entities in same topic });

 // nothing is reconfigurable